York Avenue: 19th century

-The street that became York Avenue and Sutton Place was proposed as an addition to the Commissioners' Plan of 1811 for Manhattan, which designated 12 broad north–south avenues running the length of the island.
+York Avenue and Sutton Place were both proposed as an addition to the Commissioners' Plan of 1811 for Manhattan, which designated 12 broad north–south avenues running the length of the island.
 The geography of Manhattan left a large area on the Upper East Side east of First Avenue without a major north–south thoroughfare, so Avenue A was added to compensate.
-Sutton Place, the name that applied to the whole street at the time, was originally one of several disconnected stretches of Avenue A built where space allowed, east of First Avenue.
+Several disconnected stretches of Avenue A built where space allowed, east of First Avenue.

-In 1875, Effingham B. Sutton constructed a group of brownstones between 57th and 58th Streets.
-The earliest source found by The New York Times using the term Sutton Place dates to 1883.
-At that time, the New York City Board of Aldermen approved a petition to change the name from "Avenue A" to "Sutton Place", covering the blocks between 57th and 60th Streets.
-The block between 59th and 60th Streets is now considered a part of York Avenue.
+The section of Avenue A (now York Avenue) from 59th to 60th streets was named "Sutton Place" by 1883.
+It was named for Effingham B. Sutton, who constructed a group of brownstones between 57th and 58th Streets.